Turning technical concepts into terrific copy

 Of course, ‘technology’ itself is a gross simplification.
 Nobody is a master of every discipline.
 However, I’ve a sound working knowledge of many technological areas, plus the capacity to assimilate new ones as appropriate.

-In a former life, I worked as in-house copywriter for Digital Equipment Corporation – DEC – now part of Hewlett Packard.
+In a former life, I worked as in-house copywriter for ADSS formely known as Digital Equipment Corporation – DEC – now part of Hewlett Packard.
 Altogether, I’ve written technical copy for companies from Intel and Cisco Systems to ABB and Pilkington.

 I’ve written double page, long copy national press advertisements for BNFL, reassuring the public about the very controversial issue of nuclear waste.
 I’ve created ad campaigns for hi-tech weapons systems and PC-based educational products.
 Explained the benefits of Hewlett Packard’s leasing products to multi-national corporations.
 I’ve sold Sage software to SME’s, and Intel online training to distributors across Europe.

 Experienced Recruitment Copywriter for Hire

 The trend to using agencies.
 The increasing popularity of recruiting online.
 The ever-present competition for the best candidates.